 - Now TV vs Now TV Smart Box vs Sky+HD vs Sky Q: Which Sky package is right for you?

-One additional benefit to Now TV is: you can catch up with any of the previous series of Game of Thrones before plunging into season 7.
+An additional benefit to Now TV is, like with Sky Q and Sky+HD, you can catch up with any of the previous series of Game of Thrones before plunging into season 7.

 Sky Go and Sky Q apps